 Have You Been Accused of Theft?
 Call For a Consultation

 Theft is the unlawful taking of another’s property with the intent to permanently or temporarily deprive that person of said property and/or take that property and convert it to your own use.
 More simply, it is essentially taking what does not belong to you.
-Theft is also a crime of moral turpitude.
-T’s a deportable offense that can have a significant impact on your future employment.

 Anything less than $300 is considered a misdemeanor and referred to as petit theft.
 While this is a misdemeanor and most people that are convicted are rarely given lengthy sentences, the consequences of a theft conviction are often discovered long after the case is over.
-Especially if you wish to change professions to a Nurse, Doctor, Lawyer, Police Officer and a host of other professions that a conviction of a theft charge may disqualify you from achieving those professions.
+Especially if you wish to change professions to a Nurse, Doctor, Lawyer, Police Officer, and a host of other professions that a conviction of a theft charge may disqualify you from achieving those professions.

 Anything over $300.00 is considered a felony, the degree of the felony is also based on the amount (over $20,000.00 is 2nd Degree Grand Theft) and aggravating factors (steal from an elderly person may raise the level to 1st-degree grand theft).

 It's important to understand the core differences between robbery, theft, and burglary.

 Theft: Theft is when someone takes another person's property without the owner's permission.

 Burglary: Burglary occurs when you enter a structure such as a house, apartment, or vehicle with the intention of committing a criminal act.